Meet Denise Strohsahl, owner and founder of sandstonecastles marketing consultancy:

 Why do you do what you do?

-As a student I did the marketing for a small, local business.
-Working with their dedicated and enthusiastic team was absolutely amazing.
+As a student, I did the marketing for a small, local business.
+Their customer focus & personal approach was absolutely amazing.
 After graduation, I had a great time learning on the job in a large international corporation.
 But soon I felt too removed from our customers and missed a sense of achievement.

 So I started sandstonecastles, went back to the world of small businesses, and never looked back.